wSedlacek/angular-web-worker/readme.md

 # Description

 An Angular library providing an easier way to work web workers in an Angular application.
-It allows you to interact with a web worker in similiar way to using a simple TypeScript class, enjoying all the features of the TypeScript language as the more messy communication is handled for you.
+It allows you to interact with a web worker in similar way to using a simple TypeScript class, enjoying all the features of the TypeScript language as the more messy communication is handled for you.
 Only supported with Angular 8+

 # Getting Started